What Are the Photo Requirements for a U.S. Passport?

 Before submitting, the online tool can catch a few errors.
 Here are the main errors and how to fix them:

-8 Top Tips for Taking A Good Passport Photo at Home
+8 Top Tips for Taking a Good Passport Photo at Home

 Use a recent photo – less than 6 months old is best!